FieldMap

 Discussion

 The properties of the FieldMap object include the start and end position of an input text value, so an output value can be created using a slice of an input value.
 If a FieldMap object contains multiple input fields from the same table or feature class, each record's values are merged using the mergeRule property.
 This is a convenient way to join values, such as a street name that is held in one field and a street type that is held in another, for example, Eureka and Street.
-The joinDelimiter property of FieldMap is used if the mergeRule value Join is specified.
-Any set of characters, such as a space, can be used as a delimiter.
-In the above example, this would create a value of Eureka Street.
+The joinDelimiter property of the FieldMap object is used when Join is specified as the mergeRule value.
+Any set of characters, including a space, can be used as a delimiter.
+In the example above, this would create a value of Eureka Street.

 Syntax